EdvardasDlugauskas/Auto-Rain/README.md

 ![Image selection menu](preview/image_selection.png "Selecting the icon for your game/app")

 # Quick guide
 A Windows executable can be found in the ./dist directory.
 Download the folder.
-Run app.exe.
+Run `app.exe`.

+You can also only download the `force_update.bat` file, put it in a folder, execute it.
+The needed files will be downloaded in your working directory.

 ## Configuring the application save paths